sayar/RedisMVA/module5_redis_python_node/README.md

 #### Multiple HashSets

-Using the `client.hmset` function we can set a batch of key-value mappings for a hash set and send it all at once to redis, instead of sending one at a time.
-This really brings up the performance of you redis calls by reducing the overhead of an indivdual interaction with redis.
+Using the `client.hmset` function, we can set a batch of key-value mappings for a hash set and send it all at once to Redis, instead of sending one at a time.
+This improves the performance of your Redis calls by reducing the overhead of individual interactions.

 ```py
 print "Creating a batch mapping of keys first_name, last_name and location"